Podcast (shiurim): Download (Duration: 55:50 — 25.6MB)

 16:00 – The obligation to play a musical instrument at a Jewish wedding.

-17:03 – Biographical anecdote about the music at Reb Michel Dorfman’s wedding in Uman, Ukraine.
+17:03 – BIOGRAPHICAL NOTE about the music at the wedding of Rabbi Michel Dorfman zal in the Ukraine.

-17:42 – By custom, only one musical instrument is permitted at a Jewish wedding in Jerusalem, to diminish joy in commemoration of the destruction of the Beis HaMikdash (Holy Temple).
+17:42 – By custom, only one musical instrument is permitted at a Jewish wedding in Jerusalem, to diminish joy in commemoration of the destruction of the Beis HaMikdash.

 19:03 – Zohar: Bereishis 186 – the inspiration for union in marriage comes from the north.
 This is an aspect of King David’s harp at midnight.

-19:59 – Introduction to Paragraphs 5 and 6.
-These sections are based on Likutey Moharan 1, Torah 54: music, song, nigun.
+19:59 – INTRODUCTION to PARAGRAPHS 5 and 6.
+These sections are based on Likutey Moharan 54: music, song, nigun.

-22:31 – Transforming sighing and groaning from sadness into joy.
+22:31 – Sighing and groaning can be transformed from sadness into joy.

-41:23 – Saying the Korbonos (sacrifices) with concentration during the morning prayer services inspires a deep level of simcha (joy) throughout the day.
+41:23 – ***Saying the Korbonos with concentration during Shacharis inspires a deep level of simcha throughout the day.

 To dedicate this shiur, click HERE.